rahmed712/Best-Movies/README.md

 -When clicking on the website, all the information on the movie should be presented at the bottom of the webpage.

+-Add a search bar to be able to search the movies through there.

+-Organize the movie images presented on the webpage to make it presentable.